koserLeos/bind9/doc/notes/notes-current.rst

   ISC would like to thank to Jinmei Tatuya from Infoblox for bringing this issue to our attention.

+- A TTL-based cache cleaning was found to be ineffective to a level that a memory used by the cache could grow indefinitely until the configure ``max-cache-size`` limit was reached.
+This has been fixed. :gl:`#4596`

 Known Issues
 ~~~~~~~~~~~~